Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 Is treatment available?

-Absolutely.
-There are many effective medicines for malaria.
+For international travelers, who will not have quick access to health care, travel doctors may choose to prescribe medications for self-treatment in the event of infection.
 Many strains of malaria are resistant to certain drugs, so your travel doctor will need to carefully consider your itinerary before prescribing medicines.

 Can malaria be prevented?